 - Location: Iowa

-Title Transfers in IowaCompare Car Insurance Rates in 3 Easy Steps
+Title Transfers in IowaCompare Car Insurance Rates in 3 Steps

 A title transfer is necessary whenever the legal ownership of a vehicle changes hands.
-This process must be completed at the county treasurer's office within 30 days.
 Some of the more common reasons for transferring a vehicle title include:

 - Selling or buying a vehicle